-Read our recent 'Ask The Expert' piece for Insider Magazine.
-Steve Williams, our head of mergers and acquisitions, offers his advice on technology in the Mergers and Acquisition process.
+In an 'Ask The Expert' piece for Insider Magazine, Waterstons M&A experts offer their advice on technology in the Mergers and Acquisition process

 Some parts of the deal making process are already well understood, and common to every transaction.
 Whether you’re buying a business, or you’ve built one and you’re ready to sell, financial, commercial, and legal due diligence are vital to ensuring the deal goes to plan.
 That’s understandable - buyers don’t want to pay more than is reasonable, and sellers naturally wish to maximise the return on their hard work.

 Times have changed quickly though; as business has moved to the digital world and technology has become a critical component in corporate success the need to take this into account has become undeniable.
 Taking the traditional route when doing a deal is to take a risk; the risk that you miss out on understanding the digital and technology factors at play when deciding whether, or how to proceed.

 Here’s four key reasons why we believe that technology due diligence has never been more important in deal making activity: